Godowsky Sheet Music and Biography

-Leopold Godowsky is a well-known Russian born American virtuoso pianist and composer.
-He is famous for his flair and ingenious techniques of paraphrasing piano pieces by other composers.
-He was known in the music world as the “Buddha of the Piano”.
+Leopold Godowsky was a well-known Polish-American virtuoso pianist and composer, known in the music world as the “Buddha of the Piano”.
+He was famous for his flair and ingenious techniques of paraphrasing piano pieces by other composers.

-Godowsky moved to American in his mid-teens, however he had already achieved a great deal in his short life.
-By the age of five he was already demonstrating a flair for the piano and violin and beginning to compose.
+Godowsky was born in Žasliai, Lithuania (it was Russian territory at the time) on 13th February 1870.
+He moved to American in his mid-teens, however, he had already achieved a great deal in his short life.
+By the age of five, he was already demonstrating a flair for the piano and violin and beginning to compose.
 He gave his first concert at the age of nine and it wasn’t too long before he was touring East Prussia and Lithuania.
-Even more impressive is that Godowsky was pretty much self taught!
+Even more impressive is that Godowsky was pretty much self-taught!

 Godowsky’s paraphrasing pieces are incredibly challenging and difficult and many pianists do not even attempt them.
 One of his most famous works is his 53 Studies on Chopin’s Études.
-Other works are ‘Renaissance’ which is a collection, including arrangements of music by Rameau and Lully, along with twelve of Schubert’s songs and six manuscripts of Bach’s music.
+Other works are ‘Renaissance’ which is a collection, including arrangements of music by Jean-Philippe Rameau and Jean-Baptiste Lully, along with twelve of Franz Schubert’s songs and six manuscripts of JS Bach’s music.

-- Godowsky’s son Leopold was co-inventor of Kodachrome photo transparency film as well as a violinist.
-His son Leopold Jnr married George Gershwin‘s younger sister Frances.
+- Godowsky’s son Leopold Godowsky Jnr. was a violinist and chemist.
+Together with another musician, Leopold Mannes, he invented Kodachrome photo transparency film.
+Leopold Jnr. married George Gershwin‘s younger sister Frances.

-- His daughter Dagmer appeared as a co-lead in many Hollywood silent movies.
+- Godowsky’s daughter Dagmar appeared as a co-lead in many Hollywood silent movies.

 Godowsky Sheet Music Downloads and Further Reading

 On music-scores.com we have a couple of arrangements of Leopold Godowsky sheet music in PDF format for you to download.